Last revised JANUARY 2014 | Download | Versión en español

 - Since April 2009, states can choose to provide Medicaid and Children’s Health Insurance Program (CHIP) benefits to lawfully residing children and pregnant women without a waiting period.
 But in states that do not elect this option, these children and pregnant women must still wait five years or more before they can get affordable health care coverage.

-- Citizens of Compact Free Association states who reside in the U.S. remain ineligible for federal Medicaid.
+- Citizens of Compact Free Association states who reside in the U.S. are eligible for health care coverage under the Affordable Care Act but remain ineligible for federal Medicaid.

 - EXCEPTION: As of August 2012, Deferred Action for Childhood Arrivals (DACA) grantees are ineligible for Medicaid, CHIP, and ACA benefits.